 For our luck, there is a cosy and spacious flat in the village of Tintern that was a perfect match for our weekend out plans.
 The idea was to stop at the Forest of Dean surrounds in the morning and spend the night at Tintern itself.

-At first sight, it was one of the cleanest accommodations I have been found at Airbnb.
+At first sight, it was one of the cleanest accommodations I have found at Airbnb.
 Just spotless.
 I loved the lounge straight away.
 There is a cosy sofa that can accommodate a family of four.
 TV set, fireplace and some also comfy armchairs.

 Besides a foldable table that was used during the night for our “Family Scrabble” battle as well as used to accommodate three of us during the breakfast.
-This lounge is the closest you can get to define a cosy space in a country flat.
+This lounge is the closest you can get to defining a cosy space in a country flat.